4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/02-What-is-a-function/README.md

 You can see a function as a **fragment of code** that you encapsulate between curly brackets(`{}`) to be able to use it several times.

+## 📎 Example:

-For example: If we want to get the sum of two numbers, we can declare a function called `sum` that returns the sum of the variables `number1` and `number2`:
+If we want to get the sum of two numbers, we can declare a function called `sum` that returns the sum of the variables `number1` and `number2`:

 ```js
 function sum(number1,number2) {